X

 A new page will open with the details of your recovery point along with a warning that this restore process cannot be undone.

-You can view the details of your site which has been scanned by Duplicator and check if any issues have been flagged.
+You can view the details of your site, which has been scanned by Duplicator, and check if any issues have been flagged.

-Then simply agree to the terms of service and click on the Restore Recovery Point button.
+Then, simply agree to the terms of service and click on the Restore Recovery Point button.

-Since restoring a backup means replacing all your current WordPress files with the backup files, Duplicator asks you confirm once more if you’re sure.
+Since restoring a backup means replacing all your current WordPress files with the backup files, Duplicator asks you to confirm once more if you’re sure.

 Click on the OK button to proceed.